Sturm und Drang (band): History

 The band started in 2004 when André Linman and Henrik Kurkiala were on their way home from a Judas Priest concert.
 The name for the band was suggested by Henrik's father.
+Sturm und Drang (storm and stress in German) was a proto-Romantic movement in German literature and music that occurred between the late 1760s and early 1780s.
 Shortly afterwards Jesper Welroos and Calle Fahllund joined the band, and they had their first practice in Calle's basement.
 A few weeks later they performed in their first concert.
 Later they realized that they needed one more guitar player, and Alexander Ivars became their fifth member.
 The band got more gigs and played at Stafettkarnevalen 2004 in Vaasa, also making a cover of Dio's Rainbow In The Dark.
 In 2007, they already played as the headline on Stafettkarnevalen.

 André, Jesper, Calle, Alexander and Henrik belong to the minority of Swedish-speaking Finns.
 When their first album was published in 2007, the boys were only 15–16 years old.

 In February 2010, bassist Henrik Kurkiala left Sturm und Drang.
 The new bassist is called Joel Wendlin and is a lifelong friend of the band.
 As of 2011, Alexander Ivars has also left the band.
 His replacement is Jani Kuoppamaa, who had previously stepped in for Ivars when he had been unable to attend.

 In April 2011, the band had recorded two tracks for their upcoming third album.
 In March 2012, the album was ready for release in the Nordic countries, Central Europe and Japan without mixing.
 In total, the band made 30 songs, 10 of which were released on the album.
 On 21 September 2012, the band released a new album called Graduation Day.
 Its first single is called "Molly the Murderer".
 The music video for the song has been directed by Marko Mäkilaakso.
 The second single on the album, Goddamn Liar, was released in September 2012.

 The band was made into a documentary called Like a rockstar in 2014.
 The documentary was produced by Pampas Produktion AB.
 The band quit in 2014 when its members began to have other plans.

 In March 2019, it was announced that the band's original members André Linman and Jeppe Welroos would do a duet tour together called "An Evening With Sturm und Drang featuring André Linman & Jeppe Welroos".